James A. Field

 James Alfred Field (May 26, 1880 – July 16, 1927) was an American economist and Professor of Political Economy at the University of Chicago, known as one of the proponents of institutional economics and as demographer, who contributed to the theory of population and its history.

 Life and work

-Born in Milton, Massachusetts, Field obtained his MS in economics at Harvard University in 1903, and continued to do post-graduate work at Harvard and at the University of Berlin.
+James Alfred Field obtained was born on May 26, 1880, in Milton, Massachusetts, to Caroline Leslie (née Whitney) and James Alfred Field.
+He attended Milton Academy.
+He obtained a MS in economics at Harvard University in 1903, and continued to do post-graduate work at Harvard for two years and at the University of Berlin for a year as the Jacob Wendall scholar.

-Field started his academic career in 1903 as assistant in economics at Harvard University, and became Austin teaching fellow in economics for a year, and instructor in 1906 to 1908.
+Field started his academic career in 1903 as assistant in economics at Harvard University, and became Austin teaching fellow in economics from 1904 to 1905, and instructor in 1906 to 1908.
 From 1906 to 1908 he was also instructor in economics at Radcliffe College.
 In 1908 he started at the University of Chicago as instructor in economics, and was promoted assistant professor in 1910, associate professor in 1913, and full professor in 1918 until his death in 1927.
 In the year 1923-24 he was also dean of the College of Arts and Literature.